 The Kentucky Food Policy Network (KFPN) is a statewide network of community members and stakeholders committed to strengthening local and regional food systems, especially addressing food insecurity and hunger, through public policy.
 We envision working collaboratively to uproot issues communities face using equitable practices to raise their voice and impact our food and farm systems.

-Currently, Community Farm Alliance, Feeding Kentucky, Kentucky Equal Justice Center, and the Kentucky Center for Economic Policy have been working together to revive the KFPN that existed in 2012-2014.
+Community Farm Alliance, Feeding Kentucky, Kentucky Equal Justice Center, and the Kentucky Center for Economic Policy have been working together to revive the KFPN that existed in 2012-2014.
 We believe that with deeper engagement from communities and other sectors this network can be a hub for positive change through food policy.
+Our first virtual Network launch was on November 9, 2020 with over 60 attendees!

 Ways to Engage